 - Jerky eye movements

 When left unchecked, alcohol and brain damage can degenerate to Korsakoff’s syndrome.
 Just like Wernicke’s encephalopathy, this condition is caused by alcohol-induced thiamine deficiency that ultimately leads to brain damage.
 It can be preceded by Wernicke’s encephalopathy or occur on its own.
-A combination of the two (Wernicke-Korsakoff syndrome) is also known as the wet brain.
+A combination of the two (Wernicke-Korsakoff syndrome) is also known as the wet brain syndrome.

 - Personality changes